-Taking all the information above into account, the ERA judges the forward looking estimate of the MRP for this inquiry to be 6.8 per cent.
-This reflects the ERA's view on capital market expectations as at 29 March 2017.
+Taking all the information above into account, the ERA judges the forward looking estimate of the MRP for this inquiry to be 6.9 per cent.
+The increase of 0.1 percentage points since the Draft Report accounts for the increase in the ERA's DGM estimate.
+This reflects the ERA's view on capital market expectations as at 29 September 2017.